 Otters greeted us back at Punggol River.
 We walked upstream alongside them for about one kilometre as they hunted for fish.
 Two of the otters were successful and quickly ate their tasty meal before swimming to catch up with the others.

 The Punggol River has concrete sides in places, though in some locations there are many green trees covering the banks.
-After about 2km walking along the river, you’ll see an exciting bridge – this is the Sengkang Floating Wetland.
+After about 2km of walking along the river, you’ll see an exciting bridge – this is the Sengkang Floating Wetland.

 Sengkang Floating Wetland & Riverside Park